FiendsOfTheElements/FFR-Coop/README.txt

 Yellow = Yielding.
 This means the script is backing off to prevent lag.

 --==<[CHANGE LOG]>==--
+0.10:
+	- Everything is different.
+	- Complete server overhaul.
+Server is now a python flask thing that requires redis, I'll make a docker image for it sometime in the future.
+	- New UI.
+Should be straight forward to use.
+Note the checkbox on the create team tab that allows you to create a match with a player limit.
+	- Players will be notified when a new player joins or reconnects.
+	- 60% friendlier.
 0.09:
 	- Added unreasonable amounts of logging.
 Logs are created in the subfolder '/logs' where the LibFFRNetwork.dll is located.
 0.08:
 	- Fixed uncaught exception.
 	- 10% friendlier.
 0.07:
 	- Lots more error handling.
 Co-op can now handle being disconnected and reconnected to a network.
 	- Simple version check at startup.
 0.06:
 	- Added minimal error handling.